What Is Hyperbaric Oxygen Therapy? A Complete Guide

 FDA-Approved Conditions

-The FDA has cleared hyperbaric oxygen therapy for 14 specific conditions.
+The FDA has cleared hyperbaric oxygen therapy for specific medical conditions, and the UHMS maintains the definitive list of approved indications.
 Insurance is most likely to cover treatment for these indications:

 - Air or gas embolism — air bubbles in blood vessels